plblum/jivs/docs/API/JivsServices/Home.md

 export function createJivsServices(... parameters ...): IJivsServices {
 …
 }
-// also many register() functions plus registerCultures() and createTextLocalizerService
+// also many register() functions plus registerCultures() and createErrorMessagesService
 ```
 Edit as needed, although initially leave most of the classes it registers alone, so you can start using the system.